What IS Mindful Medical Massage Therapy?

 I want to point out there was long ago a quote from someone I could not find again, and it was (approximately) this:

-The organization of [something] is the death of the idea.
+The organization of [something or anything] is the DEATH of the idea.

 Now that quote might be a little strong or too absolute, but here’s the point I want to make.
 All too often, when we organize or define something — such as “medical massage” — too strictly, it can lose its validity and vitality.
 It can become so highly defined or “boxed in” as to choke the very life out of it.

-Even though massage & bodywork are very capable, in many cases, of helping prevent people from having to get various highly invasive surgeries or procedures, or get them off dangerous drugs, or give them enough relief from debilitating pain they could actually go back to work, and so on, they were still considered to be “non-essential.”
+Even though massage & bodywork are very capable, in many cases, of helping prevent people from having to get various highly invasive procedures or surgeries, or get them off dangerous drugs, or give them enough relief from debilitating pain they could actually go back to work, and so on, they were still considered to be “non-essential.”

 Mindful Medical Massage Therapy Can Produce FAR More Results Than Is Acknowledged by Almost Anyone!

-To be fair, there are MANY massage practitioners who seem to have little or no idea how much their skills could help a LOT of people with a LOT of problems.
+To be fair, there are MANY massage & bodywork practitioners who seem to have little or no idea how much their skills could help a LOT of people with a LOT of problems.
 And a lot of yoga teachers are equally uninformed how much what THEY do can help so many people with severe soft tissue issues.
-They just do not know how to apply what they know or do.
+They just do not know how to recognize such opportunities, let alone apply what they know or do to a Clients’, Students’ or Patents’ conditions.

 So blaming doctors for not knowing about the immense potential value of massage or yoga is, admittedly, a bit unfair.